|

 included Lt.
 Kauffman(?), or Lt.
 Kinnaly(?), an Operations

-Specialist Senior Chief (OSSC), OS2 Wiggins, short-timer OS3 Joe Blomberg from Missouri, and OS3 Richard "Rick" Menegay from Akron, Ohio.
+Specialist Senior Chief (OSSC), OS2 Wiggins, short-timer OS3 Joe Blomberg from Missouri,

-I also remember an OS3 named Ralph or Curt who had glasses, curly hair
+Ralph or Curt who had glasses, curly hair and a goatee and a quarterhorse

-and a goatee and a quarterhorse cowboy whose name eludes me from Idaho or
+cowboy whose name eludes me from Idaho or Montana but I lost the range

-who definitely had the accent, I believe named Fleck.
+Seaman from Boston, who definitely had the accent, I believe named Fleck.

-Some Oregon homeboys
+Some Oregon homeboys I remember from the "Happy

-I remember from the "Happy Hank" were Sonarman PO3 Thomas Dewey (not
+Hank" were Sonarman PO3

-Steve Harvey of Tigard,
+of Tigard, Oregon.

 Some of my buddies were Rod Elfring whose nice Dodge